Wednesday, March 8 | 11:30 a.m. to 1 p.m.

 Crystal I Room, Ramada Plaza & Suites and Conference Center, 1635 42nd Street South, Fargo

 From management and human resources to sales and admin, every role within an organization benefits from a great work culture.
 Is there a magic recipe for success?
 It starts with the desire to make a great place for employment.
 But the culture at every company is unique.
-Find out what elements are important and how to establish your own brand of great work culture at this training with Eric Newell, president of Stoneridge Software.
+Find out what elements are important and how to establish your own brand of great work culture at this training with Eric Newell, CEO and Briana Scearcy is the Chief People Officer, both at Stoneridge Software.

 What will you learn?